 Forest Frontiers: Deborah McCullough

-American Forests Science Advisory Board member Deborah McCullough is a professor in the Departments of Entomology and Forestry at Michigan State University.
+American Forests Science Advisory Board member Dr. Deborah McCullough is a professor in the Departments of Entomology and Forestry at Michigan State University.
 She studies a variety of forest insects, with recent research focusing on the emerald ash borer and other invasive forest insects.

 Why did you choose to go into forest entomology?